Samland-Gov/legislation-old/laws/governance_laws/parliament_act.md

 6. Minutes (a detailed record) shall be kept of all parliamentary proceedings and made available to the public.

 ## Article 8: Passing Laws in Parliament

 1. Any member of the Parliament may propose a new law for consideration.
 2. The proposed law shall be introduced to the Parliament by the member who proposed it, and shall be debated and discussed by the Parliament.
 3. The proposed law shall be voted on by the Parliament.
-If a majority of the members vote in favor of the proposed law, it shall be given to the President.
+If a majority of the members vote in favour of the proposed law, it shall be given to the President.
 4. If the proposed law fails to receive a majority vote, it may be revised and resubmitted for consideration.
 5. Once the Parliament has passed a law, it shall be sent to the President of Samland for approval or veto.
 6. If the President of Samland approves the law, it shall become law.